Menopause and the Gut Microbiome: Emerging Clinical Insights

 May 10, 2022 by Flore Clinical Editorial

 The bidirectional relationship between estrogen metabolism and gut microbiome composition is a rapidly emerging area of clinical relevance for menopausal medicine.
 The "estrobolome" — the collection of gut bacteria with genes capable of metabolizing estrogens — plays a critical role in systemic estrogen bioavailability, and dysbiosis of this community contributes to the metabolic, cardiovascular, and skeletal consequences of estrogen decline.
+For clinicians managing the menopausal transition, the microbiome is increasingly relevant not as a replacement for established therapy but as a modifiable factor that shapes how a given patient experiences and responds to changing estrogen levels.

 The Estrobolome